Rlemon24/Data-Wrangling-Project-2/README.md

 # United States Economic Dashboard

 # Overview
 The U.S. Economic Dashboard is an interactive web application designed to visualize and analyze various U.S. economic indicators.
-Built with Dash, the application enables users to explore economic trends in real time, with interactive charts and filters that focus on key economic areas such as:
+Built with Dash, the application enables users to explore economic trends in real time, with interactive charts and filters that focus on key economic areas.

+# Data Description & Intended Audience
+What the Data Includes
+The dataset (Project2Data.csv) used in this dashboard aggregates key macroeconomic indicators from reliable U.S. government sources (BEA, FRED, and BLS).
+It includes data such as:

-Economic Growth: Gross Domestic Product (GDP), industrial production, and real disposable income.
+- Gross Domestic Product (GDP)

-Government Spending: Federal government debt, expenditures, and social programs.

-Wages & Income: Trends in median household income, weekly earnings, and personal savings rate.
+- Federal Government Debt and Expenditures

-Interest Rates & Inflation: Federal Funds Rate, Treasury Yields, and inflation rates.
+- Inflation and Interest Rates (e.g., Treasury yields, Federal Funds Rate)

-Users can interact with the data using dynamic range sliders, dropdown filters, and various visualization types, including scatter plots, box plots, and bar charts.
+- Wages & Income (e.g., median income, minimum wage)

+- Industrial Production and Productivity

+- Personal Savings Rate

+The data spans over a century (from 1913 onward, depending on variable availability), and each data point is time-stamped monthly, presented in YYYY-MM format for consistency and clarity.

+# Who Would Be Interested?
+- Economists & Researchers
+Interested in the raw data for modeling macroeconomic relationships, testing economic theories, or conducting historical trend analysis over long periods.

+- Policy Makers & Government Agencies
+Use the data to inform decisions on fiscal policy, taxation, and public spending.
+Historical patterns in debt, income, and inflation can guide the development of economic policies.

+- Financial Analysts & Investors
+Analyze interest rate movements, inflation trends, and GDP growth to forecast market behavior and adjust investment strategies accordingly.

+- Journalists & Public Policy Advocates
+Rely on this data to fact-check economic claims, communicate economic trends to the public, and evaluate the impact of government policies on real economic conditions.

+- Educators & Students
+The dataset serves as a valuable teaching tool for courses in economics, finance, and public policy, allowing for hands-on data exploration and analysis.

 # Key Features
 Interactive Data Overview: Filter data by year and columns of interest.
 The data is presented in an interactive table.